microsoft/react-native-windows-samples/website/versioned_docs/version-0.63/native-modules-setup.md

 +</Target>
 ```

 Save your changes and reload the project in Visual Studio.
-You should now see `Microsoft.ReactNative` in the Solution Explorer under NativeModuleSample > References.
+You should now see `Microsoft.ReactNative` in the Solution Explorer under `NativeModuleSample > References`.

 #### C#